TSS-22/demystifying-kalman-filter/README.md

 Add table of content

+make it clear what the state is  (the estimated state of the model. it is a mix between the estimation and the results from kalman filter: the filter provide a state estimation that is pondered by its level of trust in its underlied model F, and its measurement and associated trust, as well as control and associated trust if any controls are present)

 # The myth, the Kalman, the legend: The Kalman filter

 An attempt at demystifying the Kalman filter, in order to stop making it look more complex than it is.

 # The goal

-The goal is to provide a thorough introduction to the application of the Kalman filter to the reader, so as he understand the filter algorithm and can to an extend apply it readily to his use case.
+The goal is to provide a thorough practical introduction to the application of the Kalman filter to the reader, so as he understand the filter algorithm and can to an extend apply it readily to his use case.
 The goal is also to provide a clear approach to the Kalman filter as to create a strong fondation on which the dedicated reader will be able to rely in order to dig deeper into more technical ressources on the subject of the Kalman filter.

 In the grand scheme of thing, the goal is to help bring useful knowledge to the most people possible.